A Student's Guide to Tax Filing in 2026: Credits, Deductions, and Tips

 However, you need to know the difference between your two main types of "pay":

-• Earned Income: The money you actually worked for—wages from your part-time barista gig, tips, or your federal work-study paycheck.
+• Earned Income: The money you actually worked for, including wages from your part-time barista gig, tips, or your federal work-study paycheck.

-• Unearned Income: Money that "showed up"—think investment interest, dividends, or distributions from a trust.
+• Unearned Income: Money that "showed up," such as investment interest, dividends, or distributions from a trust.

 Pro tip: Even if you made less than the filing threshold, you should still file a return.
 Why?
 If your boss withheld federal income tax from your paychecks throughout the year, the only way to get that money back is to file.
 Don't leave your cash sitting in the government’s pockets just because you didn't want to fill out a form.